 - Excellent mic for podcasters and voiceover artists

-- Bottom of the mic is loose
+- The bottom of the mic is loose

 - Giving a horrible sound quality